 - 218. Director Level Forums.
 AHd TLD will meet with the SDE, as required, to discuss strategic level issues relating to the development of resettlement provision and give coherent direction to the RWG for the development of operational level resettlement policy and procedures.
-The main medium for discussion is a 4-monthly Quadrilateral Resettlement Strategy Forum, which is supplemented by bilateral meetings between the AHd TLD and respective SDE to consider issues specific to a single Service. - 219.
-Liaison between RRC Managers, SRA, RIS and TESRR.
-TESRR staff will continue to meet with local Service resettlement and CTP staff at each RRC as appropriate. - 220.
+The main medium for discussion is a 4-monthly Quadrilateral Resettlement Strategy Forum, which is supplemented by bilateral meetings between the AHd TLD and respective SDE to consider issues specific to a sS. - 219.
+Liaison between RRC Managers, SRA, RIS and TSLD.
+TSLD staff will continue to meet with local Service resettlement and CTP staff at each RRC as appropriate. - 220.
 Employer Engagement.
 Employer engagement is jointly delivered by a Key Accounts Team and a team of regionally based Employer Relationship Managers (ERM), supported by the CTP Central Support Team (CST).
-Appropriate and quality vacancies are promoted to all Service leavers via RightJob.
+Appropriate and quality vacancies are promoted to all SL via RightJob.
 This employer engagement is performed in close cooperation with other MOD employer engagement activity, through Defence Relationship Management (DRM). - 221.
 CTP Website.
 The CTP maintains a website at www.ctp.org.uk which gives a comprehensive guide to resettlement activities and how resettlement support may be accessed by ESL and SL.
-It includes location and contact details for TESRR, CTP HQ, RRCs, RTC, RFEA, OA and SRAs.
-The site also provides extensive information on wider elements of resettlement, including links to recruitment/employment agencies, vocational training and the employment market by region.

-- 222. Financial Aspects of Resettlement (FAR) Briefings.
-FAR briefings are coordinated by Right Management Limited on behalf of the sSs.
-All SL, and their spouses or civil partners, are eligible to attend FAR briefings, which do not count against GRT.
-SL may claim resettlement travel allowances to attend FAR briefings (see Part 2 Sect 5.2).
+It includes location and contact details for TSLD, CTP HQ, RRCs, RTC, The Forces Employment Charity, OA and SRA.
+The site also provides extensive information on wider elements of resettlement, including links to recruitment/employment agencies, vocational training and the employment market by region. - 222.
+Financial Aspects of Resettlement (FAR) Briefings.
+FAR briefings are co-ordinated by Right Management Limited on behalf of the sS.
+All SL, and their partners, are eligible to attend FAR briefings, which do not count against GRT.
+SL may claim resettlement travel allowances to attend FAR briefings (see Part 2 Section 5.2).
 SL within their final 9 months of service are to be given priority to attend FAR briefings. - 223.
 Employment Advisor.
 All ESL and those CRP and ESP clients who are assessed of being at risk of not achieving the employment or vocational outcome that they seek can access the support of an Employment Advisor (EA).
 This support is based across the UK on a regional basis. - 224.
 Specialist Employment Consultant.
-Those MD SL who the sS chain of command assess as needing the additional support offered by the CTP Assist pathway are allocated to a Specialist Employment Consultant (SEC), who are embedded in the PRUs. - 225.
+Those MD SL who the sS chain of command assess as needing the additional support offered by the CTP Assist pathway are allocated a Specialist Employment Consultant (SEC), embedded in the PRUs. - 225.
 Central Support Team (CST).
-The CST tracks all SLs post-discharge, recording outcomes and assessing need.
-The provide information, advice and guidance or onward referral depending on the individual's need.
-SLs and employers should use the CST for queries and support.
+The CST tracks all SL post-discharge, recording outcomes and assessing need.
+They provide information, advice and guidance or onward referral depending on the individual's need.
+SL and employers should use the CST for queries and support.